I graduated from Duke University with a BS in mathematics in 1992. After working for two years as an

 on methods for protecting data confidentiality.
 I was the Principal Investigator of the Triangle Census Research

 , a research center

 funded by the National Science Foundation to improve the practice of data dissemination among federal statistical agencies.
-I also am the Deputy Director of the
+Until July 2019, I was the Deputy Director of the

 Information Initiative at Duke